 Mami opened her eyes.

-She been reclining in her seat, not exactly sleeping, but dozing and thinking.
-Now, she stared upward, watching the stars through the multiple layers of transparent material between her and sky, as her vehicle drove her to the starport.
+She had been reclining in her seat, not exactly sleeping, but dozing and thinking.
+Now, she stared upward, watching the stars filter through the multiple layers of transparent material between her and sky, as her vehicle drove her to the starport.
 Next to her lay the last few of the scones, uneaten.
 She had gotten tired of reading her messages, so she had taken a nap, or as much of one as she could.

 That vacation had never happened.
 Events had intervened: the war, and all of its ramifications.
 Yuma had even less time now, Kyouko had her cult, and Homura… was missing.

 She sighed, looking at the nearly full moon, with the familiar, pearly‐white face she remembered from her past.
 At the bottom one could see a bright patch of blue and green, the beginning of an ambitious plan to terraform the poles, now mostly suspended with the war.
 Clinging to the edge of this was the near side Armstrong Military Defense Station—formerly a scientific station—which could be discerned by the smoothly metallic sheen it gave to that region of the moon.
 On the invisible far side, Mami knew, was the much larger Aitken Defense Station, with its missile batteries, forcefields, heavily fortified bunkers, mining facilities, and so forth.

 Who would have thought, all those years ago?
 Mami mused.

 The forest of tubes above her was starting to grow denser and denser.
 Mami knew that this signaled that she was descending.
 Soon she would be in the subterranean networks near the starport, where the aboveground networks abruptly disappeared.